Gel Press Printing Media

 Certain colors of Alcohol Ink in the bright yellows and greens may stain your Gel Press Plate but please note that it does not affect the performance of the plate itself.

-The key to media selection is that if you can wash the media off the plate with materials you would use to clean your hands – than it should work well on the plate.
+The key to media selection is that if you can wash the media off the plate with materials you would use to clean your hands – then it should work well on the plate.

 Gel Press Printing Surfaces